 The following overview is intended to give a concise summary of the ideas behind the protocol, for an audience already familiar with block chain-based cryptocurrencies such as Bitcoin.
 It is imprecise in some aspects and is not part of the normative protocol specification.
-This overview applies to both Sprout and Sapling, differences in the cryptographic constructions used notwithstanding.
+This overview applies to Sprout, Sapling, and Orchard, differences in the cryptographic constructions used notwithstanding.